SpaghetMeNot/uvfactory/docs/tools_overview.md

 ## List of Tools

 uvFactory tools are available as a mix of mesh tools, modifiers and nodes.
-Below is a full list of them and where they can be used.
+Below is a full list of tools and where they can be used.
 Click the name to go to the documentation for the tool.

 |Tool                                                |                                                              | Mesh Tool      | Modifier       | Node           |
 |----------------------------------------------------|--------------------------------------------------------------|----------------|----------------|----------------|